 Benefits Provided.
 The monthly benefit paid to an eligible retiree is equal to \$10 multiplied by the number of full years of credited service (with a maximum of 25 years).
 The monthly benefit shall not exceed the actual cost to the retiree for coverage under a qualified health plan and Medicare premiums.
 The benefit is reduced by 7.5% per year for each year the retiree is less than 60, based on the date the employee takes active retirement from OCERS.
-Conversely, the benefit is increased by 7.5% per year for each year the retiree is less than 60, based on the date the employee takes active retirement from OCERS.
-Conversely, the benefit is increased by 7.5% per year for each year the retiree is in excess of 60, and no adjustment is made for years of age after age 70.
+Conversely, the benefit is increased by 7.5% per year for each year the retiree of a geafter age 70.
 A 50% reduction adjustment applies to retirees and surviving dependents eligible for both Medicare Part A (without premium) and Part B. A surviving dependent of a retiree previously receiving a benefit is eligible to receive a monthly survivor benefit equal to 50% of the amount the retiree was eligible to receive.
 The monthly benefit is adjusted annually (not to exceed 3% per year) based on the average increase or decrease across all County retiree health plans.

 Contribution.
 The Commission makes contributions to the plan equal to the actuarially determined contribution.
 The percentage contributions are established by a Participation Agreement with the County of Orange.
 All contributions are employer contributions and are made through the County of Orange payroll system.
-For the fiscal year ended June 30, 2020, the Commission's contributions were \$42,300.
+For the fiscal year ended June 30, 2021, the Commission's contributions were \$38,000.

-At June 30, 2020, the Commission reported a liability of \$245,000 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of December 31, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2019.
+At June 30, 2021, the Commission reported a liability of \$271,000 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of December 31, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2020.
 The Commission's proportion of the net OPEB liability was based on a projection of the Commission's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating member agencies, actuarially determined.
-At December 31, 2019, the Commission's proportion was 0.0688 percent, a decrease of .0010% from the prior measurement date.
+At December 31, 2020, the Commission's proportion was 0.0810 percent, an increase of 0.0122% from the prior measurement date.

-For the fiscal year ended June 30, 2020, the Commission recognized OPEB expense of \$29,000.
-As of fiscal year ended June 30, 2020, the Commission reported deferred outflows of resources related to OPEB from the following sources:
+For the fiscal year ended June 30, 2021, the Commission recognized OPEB expense of \$30,000.
+As of fiscal year ended June 30, 2021, the Commission reported deferred outflows of resources related to OPEB from the following sources: